parvanehyaghoubi/Brain-Tumor-Classification-VGG16/README.md

 </p>
 <h1 align="center">Brain Tumor Classification using VGG16</h1>
 <h2>Abstract</h2>
-<p>Brain tumors are among the most aggressive diseases in both children and adults, accounting for 85–90% of primary CNS tumors.
-Annually, about 11,700 people are diagnosed, with a 5-year survival rate of approximately 34% for men and 36% for women.
-Brain tumors are classified into types such as benign, malignant, and pituitary tumors.
-Accurate diagnosis and proper treatment planning are crucial for improving patient outcomes, with MRI being the most effective detection method.
+<p>A brain tumor is a mass or cluster of abnormal cells in the brain, which has the possibility of becoming life-threatening because of its ability to invade neighboring tissues and also form metastases.
+Brain tumor classification plays a crucial role in early diagnosis and treatment planning,
-<br><p></p>This project utilizes the <b>VGG16</b> deep learning model for automated brain tumor detection using MRI scans.</p>
+<br><p></p>This project implements an automated brain tumor detection system using deep learning.
+The model is built on the <b>VGG16</b> architecture, to classify MRI brain scans into tumor and non-tumor categories.</p>
 <h2>Demo Video</h2>
 <p>Here is a video demo of the project: </p>
 <p align="center">